bigbigmdm/IMSProg/README.md

 ## System software requirements

 For build are needed:
-- build-essential
+- g++ or clang
 - CMake
 - libusb 1.0
 - Qt5
-- pkg config
+- pkgconf or pkg-config
 - udev

 On Debian and derivatives:

-`sudo apt-get install cmake build-essential libusb-1.0-0-dev qtbase5-dev pkg-config`
+`sudo apt-get install cmake g++ libusb-1.0-0-dev qtbase5-dev pkgconf`

 On Debian >=13 and Ubuntu >=23.10: